Umekita Park (tentative name)

 Next Innovation Museum (tentative name)

-The Next Innovation Museum, located inside the urban park, is to be operated under the theme “inno-tainment” (“innovation” plus “entertainment”) jointly by two companies, namely by Total Media Development Institute Co., Ltd., which has a proven track record in the design, construction, and operation of many cultural facilities, including Nifrel (Suita City) and átoa (Kobe City); and by Takuya Nomura Office Co., Ltd., headed by the general producer for Grand Front Osaka Knowledge Capital.
+The Next Innovation Museum, located inside the Umekita Park, is to be operated under the theme “inno-tainment” (“innovation” plus “entertainment”) jointly by two companies, namely by Total Media Development Institute Co., Ltd., which has a proven track record in the design, construction, and operation of many cultural facilities, including Nifrel (Suita City) and átoa (Kobe City); and by Takuya Nomura Office Co., Ltd., headed by the general producer for Grand Front Osaka Knowledge Capital.

 This is a new style of museum offering “goods” that contribute to life design innovation, such as new products, technologies, services, and art, along with a variety of experiences, such as events and programs.
 Plans include a large 15-meter-high exhibition room, a foyer that can also be used for events, and dining and sales facilities that can be used by park and museum visitors.
 The aim is to create a contact point between those providing content (companies, developers, researchers, artists) and the general public which consumes such content.